GNOME/gvfs/docs/documentation.md

 Since the open-read-write-close operations are used as a copy fallback by GIO, it's recommended to have these methods implemented to maintain a degree of universality.
-This is impossible for some backends though (`obex`, `mtp`) where the full file has to be always transferred.
+This is impossible for some backends though (e.g. `mtp`) where the full file has to be always transferred.

 Unlike file copy, which handles data blocks internally, the `GDaemonFile.read()`, `GDaemonFile.create()`, and similar methods are returning